 Sticking with seethrough AR, we can further subdivide into various formats and flavors.
 Here they are, in order of graphical dimensionality.

 Audio-Only AI Glasses don’t have a display system at all but still augment one’s experiences through audio output.
 They often do so by seeing and sensing physical spaces via external cameras, then processing informational and audible outputs.
-The exemplar there is Ray-Ban Meta Smarglgasses, whose multimodal AI can visually scan physical objects and audio inputs (e.g., “What am I looking at?”) and then reply audibly.
-This is a form of visual search, which is a flavor of AR that holds ample promise.
-Meanwhile, one of the hallmarks of AI glasses is that the lack of a display system lets them shed heat, bulk and cost.
-This makes them stylistically viable.
-In other words, people will actually wear them.
+The exemplar there is Ray-Ban Meta Smartglasses, whose multimodal AI can visually scan physical objects and audio inputs (e.g., “What am I looking at?”), then reply audibly.
+This is broadly known as visual search – a flavor of AR that holds ample promise and is otherwise seen in mobile AR tools like Google Lens.
+Its utility is unlocked and amplified in a headworn line-of-sight context.
+Meanwhile, one of the hallmarks of AI glasses is that the lack of a display system lets them shed heat, bulk, cost, and many of the “laws of physics” challenges noted above.
+Among other things, this makes them stylistically viable.
+In other words, most regular folks will actually consider wearing them in public.

-Flat AR involves display systems, but low levels of immersion.
+Flat AR involves visual display systems, but low levels of immersion.
 Sometimes called “lite AR,” this involves non-interactive visuals and often a single-purpose use case.
-One example is Xreal Air 2, which executes on the focused use case of private, lean-back entertainment through large virtual displays.
+One example is Xreal Air 2, which well-executes the focused use case of private, lean-back entertainment through large virtual displays.
 This approach was prompted after years chasing the elusive dream of dimensional AR (see below), and all its vexing design challenges and tradeoffs.
-Besides avoiding those technical challenges, flat AR engenders a slimmer form factor – though not as slim as non-display glasses – that makes it more viable for consumer markets.
+Besides avoiding those technical challenges, flat AR engenders lower cost and a slimmer form factor – though not as slim as non-display glasses – that make it more viable for consumer markets.

 Dimensional (SLAM) AR is defined by visuals that understand and interact with their surroundings, otherwise known as simultaneous localization and mapping (SLAM).
-These scene-interaction and dimensionality functions are computationally intensive, which makes heavy AR challenging.
-To date, this has involved bulky hardware such as Microsoft HoloLens and Magic Leap, that largely failed in consumer markets and was forced to pivot to the enterprise.
+These scene-interaction and dimensionality functions are computationally intensive, which makes dimensional AR challenging – tracing back to all the laws of physics stuff noted above.
+To date, this has involved bulky hardware such as Microsoft HoloLens and Magic Leap, which largely failed in consumer markets, prompting a pivot to the enterprise.
 Even there, HoloLens has recently retreated from the market altogether.
 But despite those stumbling blocks, we’ve seen some bright spots in the last few months alone, including Snap Spectacles ’24 and Meta Orion.
 Dimensional AR also exists within passthrough AR, such as Apple Vision Pro (see graphic above).

 Snap Uplevels AR: Hands on With Spectacles Gen 5